claydotio/clay-mobile/specs/game-discovery.md

   - Average time spent per game (lets us know if our popular games/eventually recommended games are good picks)

 All can be achieved in Google Analytics

+### WHAT SUCCESS LOOKS LIKE
+We want this version of the app to consistently stay in the **top 30** on Kik.
+To do so, we'll have to drive a good bit of traffic to it (since there's no inherent sharing in the app).
+We'll also have to update the Clay sidebar to link to this app from every game on Kik.

+Top 30 on Kik translates to ~500,000 uniques / month

+Push tokens for all users, no email yet (next stage of app)